NEWS

 BENEFIT IN KIND TAX

-If you receive a vehicle from your employer for work and private miles, you will need to pay BIK tax.
+If you receive a vehicle from your employer for work and private miles, you will need to pay Benefit-in-Kind (BIK) tax.
 Depending on which category your vehicle fits; this could change how much you pay.

-• N1 & N2 Category Vehicles are classed as vans and employees would pay BIK tax or company van tax charged at a fixed cost.
+• N1 & N2 category vehicles are classed as vans by HMRC and employees pays company van tax charged at a fixed cost per year.

-• M1 Category vehicles are classed as cars and the employee would pay BIK tax based on its CO2 emissions and employee salary.
+• M1 category vehicles are classed as cars by HMRC and the employee pays company car tax based upon the vehicle’s CO2 emissions and employee’s salary.

 NB.
 All information in this post was believed to be accurate at the date of creation but could have changed.
 Please make sure you have researched any recent changes thoroughly.